wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **Q:**&ensp;Dangerous!

 **M:**&ensp;I am not asking you to commit suicide.
 Nor can you.
 You can only kill the body, you cannot stop the mental process, nor can you put an end to the person you think you are.
 Just remain unaffected.
-This complete aloofness, unconcern with mind and body is the best proof that at the core of your being you are neither mind nor body.
+This complete aloofness, unconcern with mind and body is the best proof that at the core of your beïng you are neither mind nor body.
 What happens to the body and the mind may not be within your power to change, but you can always put an end to your imagining yourself to be body and mind.
 Whatever happens, remind yourself that only your body and mind are affected, not yourself.
 The more earnest you are at remembering what needs to be remembered, the sooner will you be aware of yourself as you are, for memory will become experience.
-Earnestness reveals being.
+Earnestness reveals beïng.
 What is imagined and willed becomes actuality — here lies the danger as well as the way out.

 Tell me, what steps have you taken to separate your real self, that in you which is changeless, from your body and mind?